 "We've Taken the Icons Out"

-Well, here’s the kicker: despite not being immediately accessible, it is not a difficult game at all.
-By 1985 standards and, especially, on the Commodore 64 it sits among the easier titles.
-Once the map has been committed to memory, it is possible to anticipate Zoff’s movements and complete it in ten minutes.
+Well, here’s the kicker: despite the lack of immediacy, Enigma Force is not a difficult game at all.
+By 1985 standards and, especially, for the Commodore 64 it probably would be among the easier titles.
+Once the map has been committed to memory, it is possible to anticipate Zoff’s movements (which never change) and complete it in ten minutes.
 Again, going back to the “sellout” narrative: its predecessor was definitely more complex, along with requiring time to complete, even if one had memorized everything.
-Indeed, in this regard, it would be easy to consider Enigma Force a disappointing sequel.
-But, frankly, it is beside the point nowadays.
-Cain’s design approach was nothing short of revolutionary in balancing action, strategy and team management in one single package, while also trying to please the general 1985 audience.
-It might be easily argued that the design wasn’t completely successfull, but the genius of it still shines through, even today.
+Indeed, in this regard, it would be obvious to consider Enigma Force disappointing.
+But, frankly, it is a gameplay detail that is rather beside the point, almost 40 yers later.
+Cain’s design approach was nothing short of revolutionary in balancing action, strategy and team management in one single package, while also trying to please the general audience.
+It might be easily argued that his design wasn’t completely successful, but the genius of it still shines through today.